Single Parents Raising A Child Alone: How To Win At Single Parenting

 #3 Managing finances can look different for single parents

-There are hundreds of websites and programs that offer money management advice for single parents.
-Still, the truth is, that there is no one 'plan' that can alleviate the day-to-day difficulty of managing a family's finances alone.
-As the head of the household (and sometimes only an adult in the home), you must be diligent in the way you handle financial matters.
-It's not an easy task, but the following tips can make it more manageable.
+Managing money for married couples is different compared to single parents.
+There are hundreds of websites and programs that offer money management advice for single and married parents.
+Still, the truth is, that there is no one 'plan' that can alleviate the day-to-day difficulty of managing a family's finances alone in single-parent families.
+As the head of the household (and sometimes only an adult in the home), you as the father or mother, must be diligent in the way you handle financial matters.
+It's not an easy task, but the following tips can make it more manageable, especially in this family type.

 Budget your monthly expenses

-Budgets may seem like a thing of the past since many people live paycheck to paycheck, but you really should be setting monthly spending and saving amounts.
-By establishing a budget, you can assess your debts, start to save, and adjust your plan as new expenses come up.
-Many helpful (and free) programs/apps can help you set up a budget electronically if pen and paper seem intimidating.
+Budgets may seem like a thing of the past since many people live paycheck to paycheck, but you really should be setting monthly spending and saving amounts, especially if the family earns a low income.
+Single-parent families must allot their budget on necessities such as food, shelter where the child lives, child care, mental health care, and other emergencies.
+By establishing a budget catered to your family type, you can assess your debts, start to save, and adjust your plan as new expenses come up.
+Many helpful (and free) programs/apps can help single-parent families set up a budget electronically if pen and paper seem intimidating.

 Set some financial goals